DRovara/wordle-nicht/README.md

  <img src="images/screenshot.png" alt="alt text" width="50%">
 </div>

-This is a German implementation of the word game "Don't Wordle", a variation of "Wordle" where it is your goal, to <b>NOT</b> find the daily solution.
+This is a German implementation of the word game "Don't Wordle", a variation of "Wordle", where it is your goal to <b>NOT</b> find the daily solution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>